 - Special Notes

 Of these, the Bill of Materials is the most helpful.
 If you don’t have complete documentation we can create it for our assembly team.
 With some good dialogue we can make the process simple but thorough.
-If you need help with a PCBA design, talk to us and we can definitely lead you in the right direction.
+If you need help with a PCBA design or other electronic supply chain concerns, talk to us and we can definitely lead you in the right direction.
 Request a free quote.
 Please attach any documents to the quote request form.

 If I don't already have my design locked in can you help me with the design?